section-engineering-education/engineering-education/articles/internet-protocols/index.md

 ### Why does IPv6 take preference to IPv4?

-Other than having larger addressing space, IPv6 has other beneficial features ad discussed below;
+Other than having larger addressing space, IPv6 has other beneficial features as discussed below;
 - It allows for the address allocated to be done in a hierarchy enhancing supernetting.
 - It increases the [multicast](https://en.wikipedia.org/wiki/Multicast_address#:~:text=From%20Wikipedia%2C%20the%20free%20encyclopedia,for%20a%20designated%20network%20service.) addressing hence adjustment of service delivery.
 - IPv6 ensures the portability and security of its host devices.